OAB Outstanding Achievement Awards: TV Entry Packet

 13. SPOT PHOTOGRAPHY

 Coverage of an unanticipated event or emergency or life-threatening situation.
 The video must be shot and aired within 24 hours of the incident and may have aired within or outside a scheduled newscast.
 Maximum of 10 minutes.
-Entry may be one segment or a compilation.
+Entry may be one segment or a compilation of coverage of the event.

 14. STATION IMAGE PROMOTION